DrAShabut/AndroidDev/session-1.md

 **Change Me Example**

-1. Expand the app files on the left-hand side and then expand the ‘res’ folder and scroll down to the layout folder and expand it, click on ‘activity_main.xml’ and  the UI design will be shown on your screen as follow:
+1. Expand the app files on the left-hand side and then expand the ‘res’ folder, scroll down to the layout folder and expand it, click on ‘activity_main.xml’ and  the UI design will be shown on your screen as follows:

 ![image](uploads/3db1ea9be98d32c056b5a2b7a8d2d237/image.png)

-- Now you can be creative and design your UI.__
+- Now you can be creative and design your UI.

 2. Delete the ‘Hello World!’
 TextView by clicking it and then pressing ‘delete’ button from your keyboard.